 Tapas

-The sheer volume of cafes, restaurants, and bars in Ronda is enormous considering the city’s size, but your first port of call must be the delightful tapas bars in the city’s new part, known as “El Mercadillo”.
-Andalucía can lay claim to inventing the custom of offering Tapas to customers, legend states that bartenders would cover glasses with a saucer or tapa (lid) to keep out flies, the custom progressed to chunks of cheese, or a few olives, being placed on a platter to accompany a drink.
-Some of Ronda’s better restaurants are located away from the touristy Plaza de Espana area, try Doña Pepa for classic, hearty Ronda cuisine.
+The sheer volume of cafes, restaurants, and bars in Ronda is enormous considering the city’s size, but your first port of call must be the delightful tapas bars in the city’s new part, known as “El Mercadillo.”
+Andalucía can lay claim to inventing the custom of offering Tapas to customers, and legend states that bartenders would cover glasses with a saucer or tapa (lid) to keep out flies.
+The custom progressed to chunks of cheese, or a few olives, placed on a platter to accompany a drink.
+Some of Ronda’s better restaurants are located away from the touristy Plaza de Espana area.
+Try Doña Pepa for classic, hearty Ronda cuisine.

 -